LIU0611/Msc_Thesis_GUI/README.md

 The HITRAN data can be accessed using various tools:
   - The official HITRAN website (https://hitran.org/), where the Data Access tab allows plotting of spectral line positions and intensities (free registration required).
   - The user-friendly, free website (http://hitran.iao.ru/) also allows spectroscopic simulations, with some advanced features requiring registration.
-  - Spectralcalc (http://www.spectralcalc.com), is a free portal for plotting spectral line positions and quick simulations, although access to the latest HITRAN edition and advanced features require registration and payment.
+  - Spectralcalc (http://www.spectralcalc.com), is a free portal for plotting spectral line positions and quick simulations, although access to the latest HITRAN edition and advanced features requires registration and payment.

 Understanding the documentation page of the HITRAN website before database usage is recommended, especially the HITRAN definitions of the line parameters.